Dynamically Optimal Unraveling Schemes for Simulating Lindblad Equations: Proofs for sec::sde

 The main approach is to calculate the matrix elements of \eqref{eqn::unraveling_condition} in the basis formed by $\psi$ and $L\psi$, as well as the orthogonal subspace of $\text{span}\{\psi, L\psi\}$.
 To begin with, compared to LQSD, we denote the extra terms in the general ansatz as $A$ and $B$, defined as

 From \eqref{eqn::unraveling_condition}, the difference terms $A$ and $B$ must satisfy

 Without loss of generality, suppose $\psi \neq 0$, and $\psi$ is not an eigen-vector of $L$.
-The reason is that within any compact subspace of $\Complex^n$, the measure of the set of eigen-vectors $\psi$ of $L$ has measure zero.
+The reason is that within any compact subspace of $\Complex^n$, the measure of the set of eigen-vectors $\psi$ of $L$ has measure zero; if the measure is not zero, it means that $L$ is proportional to the identity matrix, and the dynamics reduces to von-Neumann equation and the system is basically closed (which is not our setup).
 Then the following conclusion holds almost everywhere on any compact subset of $\Complex^n$.
 In the following, we shall fix such a $\psi$.
 One can find an orthogonal basis of $\Complex^n$ such that

 and all remaining basis vectors can be constructed via the Gram-Schmidt approach.
 Note that these $\phi_1, \phi_2$ basis vectors would depend on $\psi$ implicitly, but for ease of notation, we will not explicitly indicate that, and the same applies to some other notations below.